SVL0309/Analysis_of_the_Job_Market_Data_Analysts/README.md

 - Which states are most attractive based on the relationship between salary, income level, and the number of job openings?

 ---
+**Technologies**: Python (pandas, numpy, matplotlib.pyplot, seaborn, requests, BeautifulSoup)

 This project involved the following technologies:

-Data Manipulation and Analysis: pandas, numpy
+- **Data Manipulation and Analysis**: pandas, numpy

-Data Visualization: matplotlib.pyplot, seaborn
+- **Data Visualization: matplotlib.pyplot**, seaborn

-Data Collection and Web Scraping: requests, BeautifulSoup
+- **Data Collection and Web Scraping**: requests, BeautifulSoup

-Utilized these tools to gather data from open sources, clean and analyze the data, and visualize the findings to provide insights into the job market for data analysts, focusing on salary levels and demand across various states.
+These tools were used to gather data from open sources, clean and analyze the data, and visualize the findings to provide insights into the job market for data analysts, focusing on salary levels and demand across various states.

 ---